 While both lines aim to appeal to families and vacationers hunting for value, there is a lot of difference in passenger base.

 Specifically, while the difference seems to be narrowing in our opinion, Carnival’s passenger base seems much more American than MSC.
-Being a line with a major presence in other parts of the world, we’ve found that the passengers on MSC seem to have more people from Europe and South America sailing on the trips we’ve taken.
+Being a line with a major presence in other parts of the world, we’ve found that the passengers on MSC seem to have more people from Europe and South America sailing on the trips we’ve taken, especially from Florida.
 In fact, announcements were in five different languages on our first cruise with the line to make sure everyone understood.

 We will say that a more recent cruise saw less of a difference as the cruise line establishes an identity in the United States and gradually appeals to more Americans.
 But we wouldn’t say that the passenger groups on Carnival and MSC are the same.